byuflowlab/Aeroelasticity.jl/docs/src/examples.md

 The deflections of Goland wing are relatively small, so linear structural models are sufficient for modeling the wing's structure.
 However, to demonstrate the capabilities of this package, we will use a nonlinear geometrically exact beam theory model.

 For the aerodynamics, we use a lifting line model which is capable of using a variety of 2D models to model section lift and moment coefficients.
-While this type of aerodynamic model is likely inappropriate for this wing due to the wing's low aspect ratio, we use it so that we can obtain a better comparison between our results and the results of other aeroelastic analyses of the Goland wing performed with lifting line aerodynamics.
+While this type of aerodynamic model is inappropriate for this wing due to the wing's low aspect ratio, we use it so that we can obtain a better comparison between our results and the results of other aeroelastic analyses of the Goland wing performed with lifting line aerodynamics.

 ```@example goland-stability
 using AerostructuralDynamics, GXBeam, DifferentialEquations, LinearAlgebra